-Over the next week, we are going to be exploring ways to celebrate Thanksgiving.
+Over the next week, we are going to be exploring ways to celebrate Thanksgiving with a number of fun Thanksgiving activities.
 We thought it would be fun to kick it off today with a dozen November activities to get you started.
 Watch Kids Activities Blog countdown to Thanksgiving for even MORE Thanksgiving activities.

 We love November and filling our days with fall activities for kids!

 Celebrate Thanksgiving together this November with one of these terrific autumn ideas to engage your kids.
 These Thanksgiving activities will not only keep your child busy, but get them exciting for Thanksgiving as well, since it is often an overlooked holiday.

 Do you have a child who might be part squirrel?
 My sons love collecting nuts and acorns.

 We don’t have Chestnuts in our area, but I bet we can adapt the instructions on How to make a chestnut snake, to make an acorn snake.